espsrc/droplets/docs/jupyter.md

 Lastly, code cells also allow you to execute shell commands.
 This very handy functionality is possible by prepending the command with `!`.
 Try `!ls -l` in a cell to list the files in the current directory.
 You can use any of the common shell commands to copy, move, remove, cat, wget, etc.

-As an exercise, you can explore contents of files.
+As an exercise, you can explore the contents of files.
 For example, what **is** a Jupyter notebook?
 Let's look a little at the notebook we're currently working in.
 Jupyter Notebook saves it every minute or so, so you will already have it available.
 Try `!ls` to list the files in the current directory.
 Aha, we have a new file called `my_first_notebook.ipynb` or maybe `Untitled.ipynb` if you didn't save it before.
 This is our notebook.
 Look at the first ten lines of the file by using `!head my_first_notebook.ipynb`.
 Seems like it's just a plain old JSON file.
-Since it's a text file it's suitable for version control with for example Git, although json is a diffitult format to visualize changes in the file.
-It turns out that Github and Jupyter notebooks are the best of friends, and Github can render notebooks so you can directly see the cells inputs and outputs as we will see more of later.
+Since it's a text file it's suitable for version control with for example Git, although json is a difficult format to visualize changes in the file.
+It turns out that Github and Jupyter notebooks are the best of friends, and Github can render notebooks so you can directly see the cell's inputs and outputs as we will see more of later.

 ### Magics
 Magics constitute a simple command language that significantly extends the power of Jupyter notebooks.
-There are two types of magics:
+There are two types of Magics:

-* Line magics - Commands that are prepended by `%`, and whose arguments only extend to the end of the line.
+* Line Magics - Commands that are prepended by `%`, and whose arguments only extend to the end of the line.
-* Cell magics - Commands that start with `%%` and then applies to the whole cell.
+* Cell Magics - Commands that start with `%%` and then applies to the whole cell.
 Must be written on the first line of a cell.

-Now list all available magics with `%lsmagic` (which itself is a magic).
-You add a question mark to a magic to show the help (e.g. `%lsmagic?`).
+Now list all available Magics with `%lsmagic` (which itself is a Magic).
+You add a question mark to a Magic to show the help (e.g. `%lsmagic?`).
 Some of them act as shortcuts for commonly used shell commands (`%ls`, `%cp`, `%cat`, ..).
 Others are useful for debugging and optimizing your code (`%timeit`, `%debug`, `%prun`, ..).

 For example, you can time the execution of a piece of code to benchmark its performance:

 ![](images/jupyter_timeit.png)

 #### Visualize plots in the notebook
-Python's favorite library for plotting, matplotlib, has its own magic as well: `%matplotlib`.
+Python's favourite library for plotting, matplotlib, has its own Magic as well: `%matplotlib`.
 Try out the code below, and you should hopefully get a pretty sine wave.

 ```python
 %matplotlib inline